If you’re reading this right now, there’s a good chance you want to start a business.

 No, I’m not a psychic, but I have spent an incredible amount of time during the past five years planning, strategizing, and growing my own company Rich20Something.
-So I know a thing or two about what it’s like to be in your shoes.
+So, I know a thing or two about what you’re going through.

 Your idea certainly isn’t everything.
-Contrary to popular belief, ideas are not the end-all-be-all of business.
-A genius idea can flop if it’s poorly executed.
-A mediocre idea can soar with brilliant execution.
+Contrary to popular belief, innovative ideas are not the epitome of good business, and a genius idea can flop if it’s poorly executed.
+The good news is that a mediocre idea can soar with brilliant execution.

-Yet the question remains: How do you know if your startup idea is any good to begin with?
+Yet the question remains: How do you know if your startup idea is any good?

-At its core, Three Question Validation involves asking yourself, no surprise here, three pivotal questions to determine if your business idea is likely to succeed.
-There are plenty of great tutorials and insights out there for validating business ideas, but this one is an especially compact and simplified method to test if your idea holds water, before you waste the time, energy, and money on something that isn’t going to work.
+At its core, this method involves asking three pivotal questions to determine if your business idea is likely to succeed.
+There are plenty of great tutorials and insights out there for validating business ideas, but this one is a compact and simplified method to test if your idea will work.

-If you can say “yes” to all three of them, you have an idea that’s likely to do very well.
+If you can say “yes” to all three of them, then it looks as though you have an idea that’s likely to do very well.

 If you can’t say “yes” to all of them, it’s time to go back to the drawing board.